KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 }
 ```

+The `create_array` function starts off by calculating the initial capacity.
-The default initial capacity is doubled until we have enough space to accomodate the initial
+We do this by doubling the default capacity (4) until we have enough space to fit in
-amount of items to be copied into the array.
+`count` items.
-After we've got our buffer, we copy the items into it and store all the metadata in the Value struct.
+Afterwards we allocate the buffer and copy all the items into it.

 ```c
 int main() {